 \section{Experimentally accessible spectral function}

-The experimentally accessible single-particle spectral function $\mathcal{A}(\kk, \omega)$, Eq.~\eqref{eq:fullELSF}, includes the geometric factor $Z_\kk$ of Eq.~\eqref{eq:Zfac}, that introduces a non-trivial momentum dependence that results from the bandstructure, as discussed in Sec.~\ref{sec:SPSF}.
+The experimentally accessible single-particle spectral function $\mathcal{A}(\kk, \omega)$, Eq.~\eqref{eq:fullELSF}, includes the geometric factor $Z_\kk$ in Eq.~\eqref{eq:Zfac}, which introduces a non-trivial momentum dependence that results from the bandstructure, as discussed in Sec.~\ref{sec:SPSF}.
 We show the full spectral function $\mathcal{A}(\kk, \omega)$ for the three filling factors $\nu \in \{-2/3, -1/3, -1/2\}$ in Fig.~\ref{fig:fullSF}.